 Fishing In Gloucestershire, including details of Angling Clubs, Where To Go Fish and more.
 Including options to fish on rivers, lakes and canals.
 Edible fish in the county include eels, trout, and salmon.
 For the novice, there are a few fish farms.

-From rods and tackle to waders and torches, you’ll find it all in the GO Outdoors fishing collection, they have a store in Gloucester.
-They have got all that you could possibly need ahead of your next fishing adventure whether you’re going to a local river, canal or lake.
+From rods and tackle to waders and torches, you’ll find it all in the GO Outdoors fishing collection.
+They have a store in Gloucester.
+They have got all that you could need ahead of your next fishing adventure whether you’re going to a local river, canal or lake.
 More info…

 Gloucester & Sharpness Canal